sandboxie-plus/sandboxie-docs/Content/SandboxieIni.md

 ## Automation

-Version 3.68 of Sandboxie includes a command-line utility to query or update the Sandboxie.ini configuration file.
+Sandboxie includes a command-line utility to query or update the Sandboxie.ini configuration file.
 The utility is suitable for direct command-line interaction as well as invocation from a script or a program.
 The utility can be found as SbieIni.exe in the Sandboxie installation directory.